OUR APRIL 7, 2019 SPRING TOUR

-On April 7, 2019 we will hosted a tour of the former E & K (Engels & Krudwig) Winery at 224 E. Water St. After the tour, we met for a social hour at the Bait House and a presentation on the history of breweries in Sandusky.
+On April 7, 2019 we will host a tour of the former E & K (Engels & Krudwig) Winery at 224 E. Market St. After the tour, join us for a social hour at the Bait House.
+We met at 3:00 at the winery building – use the door on the FAR LEFT.
+Park in the lot on the left side of the building or on the street.

 THE ENGELS & KRUDWIG WINERY